-Their health care professionals are a team committed to providing quality nursing home care and therapy

-Healthcare Centers of Texas, Inc. services to the residents of this com-
+Their health care professionals are a team committed to providing quality nursing home care and therapy services to the residents of this community.
 The public is cordially invited to stop by and tour the facility and meet the Administrator, Bobbie Cawley, and staff.
 The facility is located at 319 Paris Road, 271 North, in Bogata.